mighty-gerbils/gerbil/doc/reference/std/net/json-rpc.md

 and the `auth`, `headers`, `cookies` and `ssl-context` are passed to the [HTTP client interface](request).
 The provided `log` function is called, if any, with some JSON information about the request.
-The JSON returned by the server is transformed by `param-encoder`.
+The JSON returned by the server is transformed by `result-decoder`.

 A variety of HTTP or JSON-RPC errors can be raised during the query that you may or may not want to report, log or inspect, but otherwise